GoogleCloudPlatform/bigquery-utils/udfs/CONTRIBUTING.md

     *   `source venv/bin/activate`
     *   `pip install -r udfs/tests/requirements.txt`

+1. The test framework in this repo will create BigQuery datasets in your configured GCP project in order to test your UDF, and will delete them when finished testing.
+Authenticate using the Cloud SDK and set the GCP project in which you'll test your UDF(s):

+    *   `gcloud auth login`
+    *   `gcloud config set project YOUR_PROJECT_ID`

 1. Test your UDF by invoking the `run.sh` script and passing the name of the UDF in lower caps as an argument.
-The `run.sh` script will create BigQuery datasets in your GCP project in order to test your UDF, and will delete them when finished testing.

     *   `bash udfs/tests/run.sh url_parse`
         *   Note: If your UDF name exists in multiple directories, you can add